-For Starters, this visitation should include a minimum of 3 Brothers from the Chapter/Lodge and 1 of them must be an adult.
-An ideal team would include the Chapter Chief, Chapter Adviser, and Chapter Vice Chief.
-However, the titles of the Brothers in the team are not important as long as those giving the presentations are knowledgeable and enthusiastic.
-Of course, a presentation team that includes more Brothers gives a better vibe, so please do not limit yourselves to three.
+For Starters, this visitation should include a minimum of 3 Brothers from the Lodge and 1 of them must be an adult.
+However, the titles of the brothers in the team are not important as long as those giving the presentations are knowledgeable and enthusiastic.
+Of course, a presentation team that includes more brothers gives a better vibe, so please do not limit yourselves to three.